microgenomics/pasteTaxID/README.md

 * [GGisy](https://github.com/Sanrrone/GGisy): Plot synteny of two sequence (you can use two genomes), and see the identity of the matched regions.

-* [getS2](https://github.com/Sanrrone/getS2): obtain the order parameter to each residue of your simulation.
+* [getS2](https://github.com/Sanrrone/getS2): obtain the order parameter to each residue of your protein simulation.